Lumberyard + Amazon GameLift + Twitch for Games on AWS

 Flow graphs are made from nodes and links; a single level can contain multiple graphs and they can all be active at the same time.
 Nodes represent game entities or actions.
 Links connect the output of one node to the input of another one.
 Inputs have a type (Boolean, Float, Int, String, Vector, and so forth).
 Output ports can be connected to an input port of any type; an automatic type conversion is performed (if possible).

 There are over 30 distinct types of nodes, including a set (known as Cloud Canvas) that provide access to various AWS services.
-These include two nodes that provide access to SQS, four nodes that provide access to Amazon Simple Notification Service (SNS), seven nodes that provide read/write access to Amazon DynamoDB, one to invoke an AWS Lambda function, and another to manage player credentials using Amazon Cognito.
+These include two nodes that provide access to Amazon Simple Queue Service (Amazon SQS), four nodes that provide access to Amazon Simple Notification Service (Amazon SNS), seven nodes that provide read/write access to Amazon DynamoDB, one to invoke an AWS Lambda function, and another to manage player credentials using Amazon Cognito.
 All of the games calls to AWS are made via an AWS Identity and Access Management (IAM) user that you configure in to Cloud Canvas.

 Here’s a node that invokes a Lambda function named DailyGiftLambda: